Graph Query Language: G-CORE

 G-CORE is a research language designed by a group of academic and industrial researchers and language designers which draws on features of Cypher, PGQL and SPARQL.
 The project was conducted under the auspices of the Linked Data Benchmark Council (LDBC), starting with the formation of a Graph Query Language task force in late 2015, with the bulk of the work of paper writing occurring in 2017.
 G-CORE is a composable language which is closed over graphs: graph inputs are processed to create a graph output, using graph projections and graph set operations to construct the new graph.
 G-CORE queries are pure functions over graphs, having no side effects, which mean that the language does not define operations which mutate (update or delete) stored data.
 G-CORE introduces views (named queries).
 It also incorporates paths as elements in a graph ("paths as first class citizens"), which can be queried independently of projected paths (which are computed at query time over node and edge elements).
 G-CORE has been partially implemented in open-source research projects in the LDBC GitHub organization.

 GSQL

 GSQL is a language designed for TigerGraph Inc.'s proprietary graph database.
 Since October 2018 TigerGraph language designers have been promoting and working on the GQL project.
 GSQL is a Turing-complete language that incorporates procedural flow control and iteration, and a facility for gathering and modifying computed values associated with a program execution for the whole graph or for elements of a graph called accumulators.
 These features are designed to enable iterative graph computations to be combined with data exploration and retrieval.
 GSQL graphs must be described by a schema of vertexes and edges, which constrains all insertions and updates.
-This schema therefore has the closed world property of an SQL schema, and this aspect of GSQL (also reflected in design proposals deriving from the Morpheus project) is proposed as an important optional feature of GQL.
+This schema therefore has the closed world property of an SQL schema, and this aspect of GSQL (also reflected in design proposals deriving from the Morpheus project) is proposed as an important optional feature of GSQL.